 8. Toddler Carrier

-Depending on the type of trip, having your toddler’s favourite way of being carried, whether it’s a carrier or a stroller, is a must.
+Depending on the type of trip, having your toddler’s favorite way of being carried, whether it’s a carrier or a stroller, is a must.
 The last time we brought a stroller with us was when our little guy was 9 months old.
 We started doing more active trips after this so we brought our Deuter Kid Comfort 3 backpack carrier instead.
 We have one for both our kids and they are content in it for a few hours, which allows us to be a little more active on our trips.

 We still bring a structured carrier for the airport, for days when we are touring the city and/or for attractions where we can’t bring our backpack carrier.
 We are loving our LILLEbaby 3-in-1 CarryOn Toddler Carrier as it allows us to comfortably carry either of our kids depending on their energy levels.
 It has a wider and taller torso than most carriers and has a weight range of 20-60lbs, so it works really well for even our 4 year old.
 The back lumbar support is a huge benefit too.